The average number of integral points in orbits

-The main technique we used to establish (\ref{strategy}) for families over curves was the existence of a uniform largest iterate $N(\phi,\beta,S)$ that could produce an $S$-integral point; see Lemma \ref{lemma:2}.
-To find such an $N(\phi,\beta,S)$, we used the fact there was a linear lower bound (in terms of a height function on $X$) on both the canonical height $\hat{h}_{\phi_P}(\beta_P)$ and the height of points $Q\in\mathbb{P}^1(K)$ satisfying $\phi_P^4(Q)\in\mathcal{O}_{K,S}$; see (\ref{thm1:linearlbd}) and Lemma \ref{lemma:eg:htbd}.
+\begin{section}{Height uniformity conjectures and averages in families}{ } The main technique we used to establish an average-zero statement for the one-dimensional families in Proposition \ref{prop:example} or the constant families in Theorem \ref{thm:2} was to prove the existence of a uniform largest iterate $N(\phi,\beta,S)$ that could produce an $S$-integral point; see Lemma \ref{lemma:2}.
+To find such an $N(\phi,\beta,S)$, we used Theorem \ref{CallSilverman} or \cite[Proposition 6]{Silv-Hsia} to estimate $\hat{h}_{\phi_P}(\beta_P)$, and then we bounded the height of points $Q\in\mathbb{P}^1(K)$ such that $\phi_P^4(Q)\in\mathcal{O}_{K,S}$; see Lemma \ref{lemma:eg:htbd}.